princeton-computational-imaging/Delta-Prox/examples/applications/computional_optics/README.md

 # End-to-End Computational Optics

-The application of Delta-Prox for end-to-end computational optics.
+The application of $\nabla$-Prox for end-to-end computational optics.

 ## Prepare Data and Checkpoints